 While the substrate carbon enters the TCA cycle as acetyl-CoA, the coenzyme A moiety is simply hydrolyzed off in the very first reaction; therefore, with only a little sleight of hand, we can neglect coenzyme A and substitute acetate for acetyl-CoA as the substrate.

 If we look back at figure slide 5.1.1, we see that the TCA cycle produces four molecules of H2 and two molecules of CO2.
 Now, if we attempt to balance our single acetate substrate with these amounts of CO2 and H2, we see that we are short 4 hydrogen and 2 oxygen atoms on the left side.
-However, we can balance the equation by adding two molecules of water.23
+However, we can balance the equation by adding two molecules of water.25

-The energy yield of the TCA cycle itself, in terms of directly generated energy-rich phosphoanhydride bonds, is very modest—just one molecule of GTP, equivalent to one ATP, is generated for each molecule of acetyl-CoA degraded, compared to approximately 15 in the respiratory chain.
+The energy yield of the TCA cycle itself, in terms of directly generated energy-rich phosphoanhydride bonds, is very modest—just one molecule of GTP, equivalent to ATP, is generated for each molecule of acetyl-CoA degraded, compared to approximately 15 ATP molecules in the respiratory chain.
 This comparison shows that the TCA cycle’s main contribution to ATP generation is to provide H2 for the respiratory chain.